jaideepbir/mcp-server-with-authz/docs/data-flow.md

 ## Detailed Data Flow

-### 1. User Access and Authentication
+### 1. LLM Application Connection

-1. User accesses the application through a browser
+1. LLM application (e.g., Claude Desktop) connects to MCP Server
-2. Request is routed through Cloud Load Balancer
+2. Connection is authenticated through IAM or custom token system
-3. Streamlit Web UI service handles the initial request
-4. User authenticates with credentials
-5. Authentication module in MCP Server validates credentials
-6. JWT token is generated and returned to user
-7. Token is stored in browser session
+3. MCP protocol handshake establishes communication channel

-### 2. Tool Selection and File Upload
+### 2. Tool Discovery

-1. Authenticated user selects a tool (CSV Reader, CSV Analyzer, or OPA Evaluator)
-2. For CSV tools, user uploads a file or selects a sample
+1. LLM application requests list of available tools
+2. MCP Server responds with tool definitions:
+   - CSV/Excel Reader
+   - CSV/Excel Analyzer
+   - Data Filter
+   - Data Sort
+   - OPA Policy Evaluator
-3. Streamlit UI sends file to MCP Server API
+3. LLM can also access file resources through MCP resource interface
-4. File is temporarily stored in memory or forwarded directly to processing modules

-### 3. CSV/Excel Processing
+### 3. Tool Usage

-#### CSV Reader
+#### CSV/Excel Processing
+1. LLM requests to use CSV Reader tool with file path parameter
-1. MCP Server receives file from Streamlit UI
+2. MCP Server reads file from Cloud Storage
-2. CSV Reader module parses the file
-3. Data is structured and returned to Streamlit UI
+3. Data is parsed and structured
-4. Streamlit UI displays data in a table format
+4. Results are returned to LLM through MCP protocol

-#### CSV Analyzer
+#### Data Analysis
-1. MCP Server receives file from Streamlit UI
+1. LLM requests to use CSV Analyzer tool with file path parameter
-2. CSV Analyzer module performs statistical analysis
+2. MCP Server performs statistical analysis on the data
-3. Plotly is used to generate visualizations
+3. Results are returned to LLM through MCP protocol

+#### Data Manipulation
+1. LLM requests to use Filter or Sort tools with parameters
+2. MCP Server applies the requested operations
-4. Results and visualizations are returned to Streamlit UI
+3. Results are returned to LLM through MCP protocol
-5. Streamlit UI displays analysis results and charts

 ### 4. Policy Evaluation (OPA)

-1. For each request requiring authorization, MCP Server calls OPA Service
+1. When LLM requests an action that requires authorization, MCP Server calls OPA Service
 2. Request context and user information are sent to OPA
 3. OPA Service evaluates policies using bundles from Cloud Storage
 4. Decision (allow/deny) is returned to MCP Server
-5. MCP Server enforces the decision
+5. MCP Server enforces the decision and responds to LLM

+### 5. Resource Access

+1. LLM can request access to file resources through MCP resource interface
+2. MCP Server retrieves file content from Cloud Storage
+3. Content is returned to LLM through MCP protocol

-### 5. Data Storage
+### 6. Data Storage

-1. Uploaded files are stored in Cloud Storage buckets
+1. Files are stored in Cloud Storage buckets
 2. Access to buckets is controlled by IAM policies
 3. VPC Service Controls prevent unauthorized data exfiltration
 4. Files are versioned for audit purposes

-### 6. Audit and Logging
+### 7. Audit and Logging

-1. All requests are logged by Cloud Run services
+1. All MCP protocol interactions are logged
 2. OPA decisions are logged for audit purposes
 3. Logs are sent to Cloud Logging
 4. Logs are retained for compliance and troubleshooting